ram-ravan/Cpp-System-Monitor/README.md

 # Linux System Monitor

 This Linux System Monitor is an inspiration from htop, a popular system monitor.
-This project code is written in C++ programming language using its Object Oriented Programming features.
+This project code is written in C++ programming language using its Object Oriented Programming features such as Inheritance, Composition, Polymorphism etc..
+A graphical display output library named _ncurses_ displays the system information in the terminal.
 The [starter code](https://github.com/udacity/CppND-System-Monitor) for this project is provided by Udacity as a part of C++ nanodegree program.

 ![System Monitor](SystemMonitor.png)